facephi/sdk-mobile-documentation/docs/ios/Video_Id_Component.md

 If the value is set to true, the vibration is activated on errors and if the widget response is OK.

+#### 5.1.15. maxRetries

+Maximum retries allowed with each operation.
+Default value is 3.

 ---

 ## 6. Use of the component